 Organic matter values ranged from 1.8 to 4.6%.
 It is feasible that soils with more sand may not accumulate organic matter as easily compared to soils with less sand (and therefore more clay), due to the high surface area and ionic charges associated with clays.
 The organic matter models were very sensitive to inclusion of sand as a covariate.
 The two trials with significantly different sand components in the cover crop and winter fallow treatments had lower organic matter in the cover crop treatments without a sand-correction, but higher organic matter with a sand correction.
 We therefore choose not to report the results from the organic matter analyses, but provide the results in supplementary material.

 Bulk densities varied from 1.2 g cm-3 to 1.7 g cm-3.
 The large size of sand particles reduces packing efficiencies compared with clay, meaning a sandy soil may have lower bulk densities simply due to packing arrangements.
 However, regardless of the statistical model fit, all estimated CC effects were less than measurement precision of the core method for measuring bulk density (±0.12 g cm-3, Han et al. 2016), rendering their interpretation questionable.
-A recent summary of research on the effects of CCs on bulk densities likewise demsonstates few studies where an overwintering rye CC grown in the US reduced bulk densities more than typical measurement errors (Haruna et al. 2020).
+A recent summary of research on the effects of CCs on bulk densities likewise demonstrates few studies where an overwintering rye CC grown in the US reduced bulk densities more than typical measurement errors (Haruna et al. 2020).

 Soil hydrological properties